-Council has approved the use of specific positive action measures in academic recruitment, including:
+Council has approved the use of specific positive action measures in relation to staff, including:

 The University operates a wide range of targeted positive action measures to promote the participation of under-represented groups, including:

-Please see the University's Graduate Access pages for full details of available funding opportunities
+Please see the University's Graduate Access pages for details of available funding opportunities

 The Equality and Human Rights Commission provides guidance on positive action in its resources on the Equality Act (2010).
 These documents are available from the EHRC website (link in the right-hand menu).